Food chain information (FCI)

 - Key legislation

-- EU Regulation (EC) No 853/2004 laying down hygiene requirements for the production of food of animal origin
+- Regulation (EC) No 853/2004 laying down hygiene requirements for the production of food of animal origin

 - Sheep and Goats (Records, Identification and Movement) (England) Order 2009